manasibaranidharan/SAR_Based_Maritime_Surveillance_for_Dark_Vessel_Detection_and_Forecasting/README.md

-5. Methodology
+5. METHODOLOGY

-5.1 Ship Detection from SAR Imagery
+5.1 SHIP DETECTION FROM SAR IMAGERY

 A YOLOv8-based object detection model is trained on SAR tiles.